Understanding Bladder Leakage & Other FAQs for Women

 I'm worried that I'll leak during sex.
 What can I do to avoid this happening?

-The good news is that bladder leakage is pretty rare during sex, so there's no reason why you should allow incontinence to affect your sex life.
+The good news is that urinary incontinence is pretty rare during sex, so there's no reason why you should allow incontinence to affect your sex life.
 With pelvic floor exercises you may find that your sex life actually improves as your muscles strengthen.
 If you are worried about leaks, you might want to try and empty your bladder beforehand as well as avoid diuretic drinks such as carbonates and coffee before making love, as this will help reduce the desire to 'go' during love making.

 What TENA product should I use?